 W: We had gone through two months of working this through, and then it was just a big shock to everyone else when we said we were separating.
-We were like, “Hey everybody!
+We were like, “Hey, everybody!
 Whoops!”

 What happens when you two switch over parenting duties?
 Does one of you get out of the house?
 Do you have a different apartment?

-W: We have the option [to leave.]
+W: We have the option [to leave].
 We can either just go to our room and have peace and do whatever we want to do, or we can leave.
 The responsibility of parenting has been taken away from us, basically.

 M: But Warren does live with his dad in Hamilton intermittently through the week.
-So when we first initiated this process, he moved out and I stayed here in the home and for that first year, when we were rebuilding our lifestyle, I was never in the house was Warren was.
+So when we first initiated this process, he moved out and I stayed here in the home and for that first year, when we were rebuilding our lifestyle, I was never in the house when Warren was.
 I would literally go anywhere.
 I didn’t get another apartment, but I am more interested in dating outside of our relationship than Warren is, so I generally had somewhere to go.
 But Warren resides both here and, because he works out of the house and works closer to Toronto, he resides in Hamilton with his dad at his condo, too.
 The kids get to go there too.
 That frees up the house.
 But now that we’re five years in, it’s really not difficult for us to be in the same house and maintain who is in charge.
 But initially, it did require that whoever was not in charge was not on the scene.

 W: One of the things that we’ve really developed is this relationship where we can do things together, like Christmas and birthday parties.
 That was very difficult at the beginning but then it became very easy.

-M: The kids will openly discuss how much they enjoy [what we’re doing.]
+M: The kids will openly discuss how much they enjoy [what we’re doing].
 We’ll quite often talk about the benefits — and we experience a whole different string of behaviors from the kids — because for a lot of parents, kids will team up with each other against their parents.
-But I truly feel that Warren and I are more supportive of one another’s parenting styles now – and we’re way less tolerant of the kids manipulating either of us.
+But I truly feel that Warren and I are more supportive of one another’s parenting styles now — and we’re way less tolerant of the kids manipulating either of us.

 W: It’s true.
 We’re always on the same side.
 No matter what the kids say, we talk to each other and find out that they’re sometimes full of caca.
 And we’re always on the same side when it comes to morals and values.
 We may have different styles of raising our kids, but our values are the same.

 M: That’s what we had to ultimately settle on.
 A lot of people ask us what the one thing that allows us to maintain this style of a co-parenting relationship, and it’s a lack of ego.
 You really have to know how to put your ego in check and understand the concept that different doesn’t mean wrong.
-We’re working towards a bigger picture, not an every day compliance of how you want to see shit get done, right?
+We’re working towards a bigger picture, not an every-day compliance of how you want to see shit get done, right?

-I wonder – I mean, the way you guys talk about this, it sounds like you’ve been to therapy, there’s that much emotional maturity.
 Did you guys go to therapy?
 Or did you just work on this by yourselves?

 M: No, but we’re both survivors of traumatic brain injuries, so we’re are both people that have an amazingly huge number of obstacles that we have to get over, so this is just another one.
 It sounds funny to say — that our injury is fortunate for us — but in this situation, it does allow for us to have a superior emotional state that’s required in order to achieve this sort of thing.
 I have the word ‘relentless’ tattooed across my forearm — so you know.